-Squirrel: And we have a friend with us today.
-So this is Jessica Katz from Liberated Elephant.
-And Jessica, I’m wondering if you can tell us a little bit about you and about what Liberated Elephant is and why elephants need liberating.
+Squirrel: We have a friend with us today, Jessica Katz from Liberated Elephant.
+Jessica, can you tell us a little bit about you and about what Liberated Elephant is and why elephants need liberating?

-Jessica: Sure thing!
-First, thanks for having me on.
-I appreciate you taking the time today.
-Liberated Elephant is my business.
-We do Agile coaching, training, speaking and a variety of other facilitation and change management work.
-Liberated Elephant’s focus for me has been about one of my superpowers is being able to identify chinks in the armour and really look for the unspoken things going on in the room and turning those unspoken things into spoken things and then making them opportunities instead of challenges.
+Jessica: Liberated Elephant is my business, we do Agile coaching, training, speaking and other facilitation and change management work.
+Liberated Elephant’s focus has been about being able to identify the unspoken things going on in the room and turning those unspoken things into spoken things, making them opportunities instead of challenges.

-Squirrel: So how would I recognise one of those opportunities?
-What would it look like and what’s an elephant look like when it’s caged?
+Squirrel: How would I recognise one of those opportunities?
+What would it look like, and what’s an elephant look like when it’s caged?

-Jessica: Sure, so one of the most common opportunities is the person who’s afraid to speak up and share their idea into the room.
-Usually a result of a fear of retribution, either socially, politically or financially.
-And trying to get that to be a safe space for folks to talk is really where we get the creativity anyway.
-So it would look like people shut down during meetings, it would look like all hands where people don’t find that they’re of any value.
-It would look like meetings where there’s a second meeting after the meeting and people talking in the hallway.
+Jessica: One of the most common opportunities is the person who is afraid to speak up and share their idea.
+Usually this is due to a fear of retribution, either socially, politically, or financially.
+Trying to get that to be a safe space for folks to talk is really where we get the creativity anyway.
+This would look like people shut down during meetings, it would look like all hands where people don’t find that they’re of any value.
+It would look like meetings where there’s a second meeting after the meeting, and people talking in the hallway.
 Those would be really good examples of our fearful elephants.

-Jessica: I think it shows up the same in every place.
-I work with more Agile teams than I do not Agile teams, so by percentages, it shows that more for me with Agile teams, but I think it really shows up everywhere.
-I find actually one of the hardest places is in human resources because they are both responsible for the system that creates retribution and living in a system that has retribution.
-So it can be really challenging for folks in the human resources and legal departments and again, and for middle managers trying to figure out how to navigate that space and make it safe while not feeling safe.
+Jessica: I work with Agile teams more than not, but I think it really shows up the same everywhere.
+I find one of the hardest places is in human resources, because they are both responsible for the system that creates retribution and living in it.
+This can be really challenging for folks in the human resources, legal departments, and for middle managers trying to figure out how to navigate that space and make it safe while not feeling safe themselves.

-Jeffrey: I’m really curious, Jessica, because I can certainly understand the kind of environments you’re talking about and I’ve come across them before and I’m sure some of our listeners will recognise them.
-The symptoms seem familiar.
-The part that surprised me is, who brings you in, like in that environment where it’s unsafe for people speak up.
-Who says, you know what we need is we need someone to come help us free these elephants.
-What’s the problem that actually gets people to finally act that they would they would contact you for?
+Jeffrey: I’m really curious, Jessica, I can understand the kind of environments you’re talking about and the symptoms seem familiar.
+Who brings you in, in that environment where it’s unsafe for people speak up?
+Who says, ‘we need someone to come help us.’
+What’s the problem that actually gets people to finally act?

-Jessica: So typically, it’s a really bad engagement survey, several years running.
-Those you know, the benefit of bringing me in specifically is that I’m working on getting an environment to be safe for folks in that effort.
-What you do is increase engagement and then engagement results in higher productivity, higher predictability, profitability, all of those fun things that come out of engagement.
-So they’ll probably get engagement survey that’s really bad and be like, ‘oh, let me pull somebody in who can help coach us through this, or they’ll have gone through a recent shake up, managerial or leadership shake up and the leaders that come in go ‘Oh we have a mess here, lets see how we fix that, right?
-And they bring me in to sort of help coach them through that conversation and getting to a position of safety.
+Jessica: Typically it’s a really bad engagement survey, several years running.
+The benefit of bringing me in specifically is getting an environment to be safe for folks.
+What you do is increase engagement, and that results in higher productivity, higher predictability, profitability, all of those fun things.
+So they’ll probably get engagement survey that’s really bad, or they’ll have gone through a recent managerial or leadership shake-up, and the leaders that come in bring me in to coach them through that conversation and get to a position of safety.

 Actively Disengaged Employees?
 So What?

-Squirrel: But I’d like to do something that Jeffrey often does, which is to ask not the five whys, but the five so whats’.
-So I’m wondering what benefit does greater engagement have?
-So if you have a bunch of folks who are fearing retribution, they have the second meeting after the meeting, they’re not speaking up and describing problems in their software or their delivery or their product development, so what?
+Squirrel: But I’d like to ask the five ‘so whats’.
+What benefit does greater engagement have?
+If you have a bunch of folks who are fearing retribution, they’re not speaking up, so what?
 Why does that matter?
-Why would you want to fix engagement?
 Yes, it matches the management theory, but what benefit do you see for your clients?

-Jessica: Well, the first ‘so what’ is that if you have actively disengaged employees, they’re also disrupting your culture, not just your software delivery and the product you’re producing, but they’re actively bringing people to their cause of disengagement in your organisation, which means that it propagates exponentially.
-So that’s the first problem with active disengagement.
-Actively disengaged people also feel stuck and so they’re not looking for work elsewhere, which means you’re stuck with people who are actively disengaged.
+Jessica: Well, the first ‘so what’ is that if you have actively disengaged employees, they’re also disrupting your culture: they’re actively bringing people over to their disengagement, which propagates exponentially.
+Actively disengaged people also feel stuck, so they’re not looking for work elsewhere, which means you’re stuck with them.

-Squirrel: And for clarity, I believe that we wouldn’t be doing the podcast.
-We wouldn’t have written our book and everything else if we didn’t, we wouldn’t be talking to Jessica if we didn’t believe that.
-But what’s difficult is often you’ll find people, especially the disengaged ones, who will say, ‘well, so what?
+Squirrel: We wouldn’t be doing the podcast, wouldn’t have written our book, wouldn’t be talking to Jessica if we didn’t believe that.
+But you’ll often find disengaged people will say, ‘well, so what?
 Why does it matter if I get more engaged?
-Hey, I didn’t find that in the Scrum book here.
-It doesn’t say you should be more engaged and have a longer stand up.
-So you’re more engaged.
-It doesn’t say any of that.
-So when I hear people say we’re trying to increase engagement, I always want to know why.
+I didn’t find that in the Scrum book here.’
+So when I hear people say ‘we’re trying to increase engagement,’ I always want to know why.
 What’s their motivation for doing that?

-Jessica: So for the individual who becomes more engaged, they see benefits in mental health and physical health and general happiness and satisfaction in their life in the United States, one in five employees can expect to have a significant mental health situation every year, one in five.
-So if we can engage folks and create a community for them where they feel like they belong and they’re excited to be there, they’re less likely to have that kind of mental health reaction.
+Jessica: The individual who becomes more engaged sees benefits in mental and physical health, general happiness, and satisfaction in their life.
+In the United States, one in five employees can expect to have a significant mental health situation every year.
+One in five!
+So if we can engage folks and create a community where they feel like they belong and they’re excited to be, they’re less likely to have that kind of mental health reaction.

-Squirrel: And therefore, we’ll have teams that get more done and fewer sick days and more people producing better.
+Squirrel: Therefore, we’ll have teams that get more done with fewer sick days and more quality work.

 Jessica: That’s right.

-Squirrel: OK, I’m sold.
-Great.
-How do we do this?
-So we’ve been talking for most of the podcast about how this would be bad and we need to liberate the elephants.
+Squirrel: How do we do this?
+We’ve been talking for most of the podcast about why we need to liberate the elephants.
 How do we get them out of the cages?
 What do we do?

-Jessica: So I will say first, it depends a little bit on the organisation, but on the general whole, you really want to shift the mindset of leadership.
-Leadership has a tendency to value output over outcome not in every organisation, but in a lot of organisations have a tendency to to say, oh, how many widgets did you produce?
+Jessica: It depends a little bit on the organisation, but you really want to shift the mindset of leadership.
+Leadership has a tendency to value output over outcome.
+Many organisations have a tendency to say, ‘how many widgets did you produce?’

 Change Starts With Leadership

-Jeffrey: So you’re saying that that the change really starts with leadership and so it’s so that means when you come in, they’ve done this engagement survey.
-Are they surprised that when you say, well, let’s start with you?
-Because what I often see is people are like, OK, we’ve done this when we know that people need change and I’m bringing you in to change those other people.
-And then suddenly you’re showing up and you’re like, ‘OK, surprise here, the people here are you.
-How did that conversation go?
+Jeffrey: I often see leadership say, ‘we’ve done this survey, we know that people need change, and I’m bringing you in to change those people.’
+And then you’re saying, ‘surprise, the people here are you.’
+How does that conversation go?
 That sounds like a pretty tightly caged elephant.

-Squirrel: But but what if you’re being brought in by somebody lower down in the organisation or in a different part of the organisation?
+Squirrel: But but what if you’re being brought in by somebody lower down, or in a different part of the organisation?
 I imagine you have some leaders who say, ‘I like these elephants right where they are.
 I’m not that interested in being more vulnerable.
 That’s not what I want to do.’
 What techniques do you have for handling that situation?

-Jeffrey: You’re describing this interesting role of these people in the middle and one thing that’s interesting about that sort of middle role that you’re describing is that because they are a connection point between different layers of the company in different strata, they often have some idea of the difference in the stories being told.
-So where does someone like that start like what is what is within their control?
+Jeffrey: One thing that’s interesting about that middle role you’re describing is that because these leaders are a connection point between different layers of the company, they often have some insight to the difference in the stories being told.
 Where does someone like that begin?

-Jeffrey: It sounds like you’re really picking up on autonomy there.
-You’re saying you actually do have autonomy.
-So anything that you’re doing must have been a choice.
+Jeffrey: You’re really picking up on autonomy there.
+You’re saying ‘you actually do have autonomy.
+So anything that you’re doing must have been a choice.’

 Jeffrey: And that’s going to be really uncomfortable for people.

-Squirrel: And what’s amazing is no one tells you in management school or an MBA or when you study computer science, you’re going to have to do difficult emotional work.
+Squirrel: No one tells you in management school or when you study computer science you’re going to have to do difficult emotional work.
 But it turns out you will.